rafaqz/DEBplant/README.md

 Where `]` gets you into Pkg mode in the REPL.

-After that you can run the scripts.
+After that you can use the scripts:

-- ui.jl loads the interactive user interface.
+- ui.jl loads the interactive user interface
-- multiplot.jl builds the transect plots for the paper
+- paper_plots.jl builds plots for the paper

-- ausmap.jl builds the australia distribution map.
+As loading all the packages will take quite a while, load these in a julia session that you keep open (ie in Atom/Juno), instead of running them from the command line each time.

-- tables.jl builds the parameter tables in the paper.
+If you have any problems, open an issue in this repository, including your version of Julia, description of the problem and error outputs where necessary.